-In tame doses, the root was commonly used as a stimulant to combat fatigue while larger quantities were thought to induce visions.
+In tame doses, the root of Sweetflag was commonly used as a stimulant to combat fatigue.
+Larger quantities prepared and dosed were thought to induce visions.
 Sweetflag is also said to eliminate fear, and stimulate courage.
-The entheogen also has a quite historic reputation as a medicine.
-The roots are the prized part of the plant and seem to be useful when dealing with infections.
+The plant also has a quite historic reputation as being a powerful medicine.
+The roots are the prized part of the plant, and seem to be useful when dealing with infections.
 The roots and leaves can be used in the production of teas, tinctures, and elixirs.

 Other Common Names: Sweet Flag, Sweet Sedge, Sweet Root, Myrtle Grass, Sweet grass, Wild iris, Sweet Cane, Sweet Rush

-Sweetflag plants have been used as medicine by all walks of life for centuries.
-The plant has a history of use in various Siddha and Ayuevedic medicines, and has the reputation in modern herbal medicine as a sedative, laxative, diuretic, and carminative.
-Psychedelic effects are thought to be caused from the phytoehcmiacls alpha-asarone, or beta-asarone.
+Sweetflag plants have been used as medicine by many walks of life for centuries.
+The plant has a history of use in Siddha and Ayuevedic medicines, and has the reputation in modern herbal medicine as a sedative, laxative, diuretic, and carminative.
+Potential psychoactive effects are thought to be caused from the phytoehcmiacls alpha-asarone, or beta-asarone.
 There are other alkaloids in the plant however.
 A regular cup of tea made from this stuff is no more potent than Chamomile.

-In alternative medicine, dosage is everything and almost always very small ammounts.
+In alternative medicine, dosage is everything, and a lot of the time, very small ammounts are consumed.
 If you are using medicine that was made over a span of weeks, then your medicine should more concencrated, thus less is needed.
 Excess amounts may have adverse effects.
 Using these psychoactive elixirs made from plants is an art that requires precise and delicate administration and use.
 In todays world though, everything is turned into the most convenient product.

 I tried this at a Native American friend of mines place at an undisclosed location, in an undisclosed state.
-The two glass mason jars and fill each one with the same ammount of Calamus root, ground up using a blender if it's not already in powdered form.
-Now pour fluoride free water in one of the jars, using twice as much water as root.
-Now fill the other glass mason jar with alcohol of a high proof like everclear.
+The two glass mason jars were then filled, each one with the same ammount of Calamus root.
+A heavy duty blender was used.
+It's possible to buy powdered root online.
+Then fluoride free water is added to one of the jars, using twice as much water as root.
+Now the other glass mason jar is filled with alcohol, of a high proof like everclear.
 Again, use twice as much alcohol as root material.

-Now let the one filled with water sit in a window seal over the span of 1-4 weeks.
-Leave the alcohol filled jar in a cool dark place for 1-4 weeks.
+The one filled with water is left to sit in a window seal over the day.
+The alcohol filled jar is stored in a cool dark place for 1-4 weeks.
 This is because certain phytochemicals can be destroyed by light, or even heat.
-Now whats left is filtered out (the Calamus root material) and you can keep what's left.
+Now whats left is filtered out (the Calamus root material) and you can keep what's left if you want.
 This 1-4 week time span is a minumum requirement if you want a product that's descent in its concentration, in terms of the tincture.
-Remember in alternative medicine, it's better to use smaller doses than large doses.
+Remember in alternative medicine, it's better to use smaller doses than large doses most of the time..

-After waiting patiently for 6 weeks, I was ready to try some Calamus oil that I captured myself after obtaining fresh roots.
+After waiting patiently, I was ready to try some Calamus oil that my friend and I had captured after obtaining fresh roots.
 I chose fresh roots because they have a much higher oil content than dried roots, and it's easier to separate the oils this way also.
-I have often discovered through reading that the psychoactive properties of the Calamus plant should mostly exist in the essential oils of the plant.
-After consuming an undisclosed amount of potent, dark, extremely bitter calamus root oil I decided to go for a walk while waiting on the effects to set in, if any.
+I have often discovered through reading that the psychoactive properties of the Calamus plant should mostly exist in the essential oils.
+After consuming an undisclosed amount of potent, dark, extremely bitter calamus root oil, I then decided to go for a walk while waiting on the effects to set in, if any.
 Please note that this stuff isn't like a designer drug, and is no more of a narcotic than Coffee or Kratom.

 Finally, I was feeling euphoric at around 20 minutes in to the experience.
 Walking down my street I felt a warmth of Chi begin to fill my entire being.
 An over-whelming sense of well-being had came over my senses, and I began to feel like a young child.
 I remember looking over at a dust-devil(innocent child-like baby tornado).. those little minuature tornado-like whirl-winds that happen from time to time...
-I ran into this sand-storm, and it was the coolest thing ever.
-I was embracing the oxygen, breathing it deep into my lungs and holding on to its fresh, crisp taste.
+I ran into it, and it was the coolest thing ever.
+I also remember really enjoying and embracing the oxygen, breathing it deep into my lungs and holding on to its fresh, crisp taste.
 I could feel it nourish my body, and mind, like an empty stomach thirsting for water in the heat of the desert.
 This Sweetflag is, sweeet..

 It's rumored that Calamus contains toxic compounds in high enough dosages.
 Just to let you know, high enough of a dosages of Aspirin, or common Vitamins can be toxic also.
 Also, you may not be aware of a medical law known as Schultz law.
 This medical law states that any poison, in a dilute enough amount has the opposite effect, becoming a medicine or having medical value.
 Some prime examples of this are anti-biotic medications.

-I have been consuming and studying herbal medications for quite some time and find Calamus to be a safe medicine when used in time of need, and in sufficient dosage.
-I do not doubt that prolonged exposure to Calamus can have adverse effects.
-I do however, believe that modern dosage of this medication when used in times of need can be beneficial.
-These statements are based off of my own personal observations and research.
+I have been consuming and studying herbal medications for quite some time and find Calamus to be a safe medicine when used in a time of need, and in sufficient dosage.
+I do not doubt that prolonged exposure to Calamus may have adverse effects.
+I do however, believe that moderate dosage of this botanical when used in times of need can be beneficial.
+These statements are based off of my own personal observations and phytochemical research.